 On June 30, 2011 and March 20, 2012, the Board adopted Amendments (the "Amendments") to United's 2000 Key Employee Stock Option Plan, as it was amended and restated effective as of March 15, 2007 (the "Equity Plan"), subject to shareholder approval of certain provisions of the Amendments solicited by this proxy statement.
-The Amendments are set forth in Appendix A hereto.

-Shareholder approval is requested with respect to: (i) approving the increase in the number of shares under the Equity Plan by 1,550,000 aggregate shares to a total of 2,050,000 shares, (ii) approving directors of United as eligible to participate in the Equity Plan, (iii) re-approving the number of shares that may be granted pursuant to awards to any participant in one calendar year, and (iv) re-approving the performance measures that may be used in connection with the grant of a performance award under the Equity Plan.
+Shareholder approval is requested with respect to: (i) the increase in the number of shares under the Equity Plan by 1,550,000 aggregate shares to a total of 2,050,000 shares, (ii) re-approving the number of shares that may be granted pursuant to awards to any participant in one calendar year, and (iii) re-approving the performance measures that may be used in connection with the grant of a performance award under the plan.
 Shareholder approval of the Amendments is required by the Nasdaq Marketplace Rules and to provide the incentive stock option recipients with the favorable tax treatment afforded options under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").
 Shareholder approval of the Amendments is also sought to comply with and to continue to qualify the Equity Plan under Section 162(m) of the Code.
 The other sections of the Equity Plan being amended are Sections 2.1(jj), 6.6, 12.3 and 13.1 and Article 11.
 The amendments to these sections are not subject to shareholder approval.
-The Equity Plan was previously approved by the shareholders of United and the Equity Plan will continue without the amendments related to increasing the number of Shares, making directors eligible to participate, re-approving the individual participant limits or re-approving the performance measures if shareholder approval of the amended Equity Plan is not received.
+If this Proposal is adopted, the Amendments set forth in Appendix A hereto will be adopted.
+The Equity Plan was previously approved by the shareholders of United and the Equity Plan will continue without the amendments related to increasing the number of Shares, re-approving the individual participant limits or re-approving the performance measures if shareholder approval of the amended Equity Plan is not received.

-The objectives of the Equity Plan are: (1) to attract, motivate and retain employees and directors of United (hereinafter "participants") by providing compensation opportunities that are competitive with other companies; (2) to provide incentives to participants who contribute significantly to the long-term performance and growth of United and its affiliates; and (3) to align the long-term financial interests of participants in the Equity Plan with those of shareholders.
+The objectives of the Equity Plan are: (1) to attract, motivate and retain employees of United (hereinafter "participants") by providing compensation opportunities that are competitive with other companies; (2) to provide incentives to participants who contribute significantly to the long-term performance and growth of United and its affiliates; and (3) to align the long-term financial interests of participants in the Equity Plan with those of shareholders.